Buião (footballer, born 1968)

 Antônio Carlos da Silva (born 15 February 1968), commonly known as Buião, is a Brazilian football coach and former player who played as a forward.
-He is the current assistant manager of Santos' under-20 team.

 Playing career

 Born in Marília, São Paulo, Buião was a youth graduate of hometown side Marília.
 For the 1990 season, he joined Palmeiras, where he featured sparingly.

 After leaving Palmeiras in May 1990, Buião moved to fellow Série A side Náutico, and signed for Guarani in the following February.
 After featuring in only one match, he subsequently represented Taquaritinga, Comercial-SP, Sãocarlense and União Barbarense, winning the 1998 Campeonato Paulista Série A2 with the latter.

 In 1998, Buião moved abroad for the first time in his career and joined Chinese side Shanghai Pudong.
 He moved to Colombia in the following year, and played for Deportes Tolima and Atlético Huila before returning to his home country with Sãocarlense in 2002; he retired shortly after, aged 34.